Ich73/BinJEditor/README.md

 ## Using BinJ Editor
-You can download the newest version as an executable from the [Release Page](https://github.com/Ich73/BinJEditor/releases/latest).
-Extract the archive and run `BinJEditor.exe`.
+You can download the newest version from the [Release Page](https://github.com/Ich73/BinJEditor/releases/latest).
+There are two downloads:
+  * `BinJEditor-Standalone.zip`: Extract the archive to a directory of your choice and run `BinJEditor.exe`.
+  * `BinJEditor-Installer.zip`: Extract the archive and run `BinJEditor-Installer.exe` in order to install BinJ Editor on your PC.
+You can then start it from the start menu.
+File associations will be registered for `.savJ`, `.savE`, `.binJ` and `.e` files.

 To import a file choose `File > Import...` and select the file.
 This process may take a few seconds.
 Now you can start editing the file by entering text into the last column.
 When you finished editing you can save a project file by choosing `File > Save As...` or export an edited `.binJ` or `.e` file by choosing `File > Export...`.